The Museum has temporary exhibits in several locations in and near the Ruthven Building.

 |Fourth Floor Gallery|

 Explore Evolution examines evolution at work on a number of species, from fungus to finches, from ants to whales, with humans and chimpanzees thrown in the mix.
-This is the third time the Museum has displayed Explore Evolution.
-It was last seen in January 2011, when we put it in storage to make room for other shows.
-Explore Evolution was produced by the University of Nebraska and the Science Museum of Minnesota, with contributions from several experts in evolutionary science— including U-M’s own Phil Gingerich.
-(His work on fossil whales is featured.)
+Explore Evolution was produced by the University of Nebraska and the Science Museum of Minnesota, with contributions from several experts in evolutionary science— including U-M’s own Philip Gingerich, whose work on fossil whales is featured.

 |Fourth Floor Hallway Exhibit|